mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3822 Military Vehicles.md

 **LIGHT BOMBER**
 Light bombers are designed to attack enemy ground troops in a tactical role and tend to have a limited payload.
-They are phased out in favour of fi ghter-bombers which excel in the ground attack role.
+They are phased out in favor of fi ghter-bombers which excel in the ground attack role.

 ```
 Light Bomber (TL 4) M^3 Mass (kg) Cost (Cr.)